English, French, Turkish...

 (non-Muslim) population than are Muslims in the United States.
 The

-opportunities discussed are multiculturalism, Muslim minorities and interfaith
+opportunities discussed are multiculturalism, Muslim minorities and

 dialogue.
-As Muslims in Canada build institutions, communities and lives,
+As Muslims in Canada build institutions, communities and

-Canadian contexts present them with challenges as well as opportunities.
-Five
+Canadian contexts present them with challenges as well as

-key challenges are discussed in this article: mosques, community life and
+key challenges are discussed in this article: mosques, community life

 Muslim worship, marking boundaries, gender and sexual orientation.